learnNcode/DemoTwitterImagePost/README.md

 DemoTwitterImagePost
 ===================================

-Demo which will show you how to set up  twitter app n post a tweet / upload image to twitter.
+ Demo on how to use tabs with fragment in android .

-for more details visit [this] (http://learnncode.wordpress.com/2013/12/17/tutorial-on-uploading-image-on-twitter-using-twitter4j/)
+for more details visit [this] (http://learnncode.wordpress.com/2013/12/18/how-to-use-tabwidget-with-fragments/)